The DTOC metric is no longer being collected and publication has therefore ceased.

-The Monthly Situation Report collects data on the number of patients delayed on the last Thursday of each month and the total delayed days during the month for all patients delayed throughout the month.
+The Monthly Situation Report collects data on the total delayed days during the month for all patients delayed throughout the month.
+Prior to April 2017, it also collected data on the number of patients delayed on the last Thursday of the month.

 Data are shown at provider organisation level, from NHS Trusts, NHS Foundation Trusts and Primary Care Trusts.